 - Up to $5,000 for Community College for two years

 - Up to $5,000 for university for one year

 - Up to $10,000 for university for two years

 Scholarship awards may be used to cover your tuition, books, and living expenses while attending college.
+The application deadline is March 2nd, 2015.
 So what are you waiting for?
 Apply today!!